FJOlugbodi/kims-collection/README.md

 # kims-collection
-Constructed an IOS meta-data collection app to document wet Lab features and RNA sequence samples
+An IOS meta-data collection app to document wet Lab features and RNA sequence samples at Kim's Lab at UPenn.